sbaaihamza/kaggle_predict_future_sales/README.md

 * Mean encodings
    - Since the competition task is to make a monthly prediction, we need to aggregate the data to monthly level before doing any encodings.
-   - the test set provided it contain just 2 columns to make ['shop_id', 'item_id'] and even new items that are note on the training data, so first we need to create a grid For every month('date_block_num') from all shops/items combinations from that month
+   - the test set provided it contain just 2 columns ['shop_id', 'item_id'] and even new items that are note on the training data, so first we need to create a grid For every month('date_block_num') from all shops/items combinations from that month

-Item counts for each shop-item pairs per month (‘target’).
-I also generated sum and mean of item counts for each shop per month(date_block_num) (‘shop_block_target_sum’,’shop_block_target_mean’), each item per month (‘item_block_target_sum’,’item_block_target_mean’, and each item category per month (‘item_cat_block_target_sum’,’item_cat_block_target_mean’)
+   - then Add submission shop_id-item_id in order to test predictions #test['date_block_num'] = 34
+   - generally mean encoding for all categorical features, Features encoded: item_id,shop_id,item_category_id and Target used for encoding: {'target':'sum','target_mean':np.mean}
-   - standard lag features (target value for X-months ago, target mean value for shop/item_category/items) (X=1,2,3,6,12)
+   - finally, create standard lag features (target value for X-months(date_block_num) ago, target mean encoding value for shop/item_category/items) (X=1,2,3,6,12), using the created function **get_feature_matrix()**

+* time features: the goal is to highlight how much time this item is on the market (or is it brand new item that appear for the very first time)
+   - for this purpose i create two new features [ year_min, month_min] out of the date feature
-   - Generated mean encoding for all categorical features using expanding mean Features encoded: item_id,shop_id,item_category_id,month,year Target used for encoding: target, shop_target, item_target, category_target
+   - then i generate a bunch of mean encoding for combinations of Features encoded:[ year_min, month_min, shop_id, item_category_id] and Target used for encoding: {'item_cnt_day':np.mean}

-* Prepare the data for ML algo
+* finally we will end up this notebook by Train test split which is time based, and save them.  **now our data is prepared for a ML model**

 # III.
 Cross validations
 **Information can be found in function define within feature_eng  notebook called get_cv_idxs()**